Auriana/CrazEvent/README.md

 ```
 The final dot is mandatory if you want to avoid to clone the root directory `CrazEvent`.
 Then you can add this repo to your GitHub desktop interface with a simple drag and drop.

+Finally, a MySql database must be running when you test the application.
+The credentials must be the same as provided in the file `application\config\database.php`.
+By default the username is `root` and password is `root` likewise.
+A `crazevent` database must be running as well.
+The deployement script will be soon available.